Traducir pagina en Español

 • Applicants must pass medical, psychological and fitness examinations administered by the Suffolk County.

-• Once accepted into the program, all Auxiliary Police Officers must successfully complete a 125 hour basic training course and contribute a minimum of 10 hours a month to the Auxiliary Police Program.
+• Once accepted into the program, all Auxiliary Police Officers must complete approximately 230 hours of basic training and contribute at least 10 hours each month to the Auxiliary Police Program.

-a group of Suffolk County police cars a group of police officers posing by a police helicopter a group of police officers posing by police cars
+a Suffolk County police car a group of police officers posing on a Main Street a group of police officers sitting on bleachers

 Frequently Asked Questions: